ryandhasgit/Comedy/Beat Bin/Browser tab beats.md

 I've been stuck on the Wikipedia entry for cheese curds for so long the stench of moldy brie should waft from your phone populated by a million spores

 Cookies used to be a thing people brought their neighbors.
-Now it's
+Now they're my shackles, a graveyard of assets and javascript of days past.
+When you opened me I was at Angular 2.
+Now we aren't even using Angular anymore, but VueJS.
+Who knows what technological marvel will succeed VueJS.
+We are living in an ever accelerating technical landscape.

+By the time you close me, AI will have taken over Gender netural

 back button
 incognito